 Thanksgiving is guaranteed to give us one thing… leftovers!
 They are the best, aren’t they?
 After a while, though, turkey sandwiches get a little old.
 Plus, after stuffing ourselves silly at the table, we might need a lighter option to enjoy our turkey with.
 Enter California Walnuts and my Candied Walnut recipe with Homemade Cranberry Vinaigrette Salad!
-This salad is not only the perfect complimentary dish to any Thanksgiving table but it is a great salad to toss your chopped leftover turkey into while catching up on your Pinterest feed!
+This salad is not only the perfect complimentary dish to any Thanksgiving table but it is a great salad to toss your chopped leftover turkey into while catching up with family!

 Before I show you how incredibly easy this salad is, let’s talk about the Walnut.
 Years ago I learned this super easy, less than 5 minute, candied Walnuts Recipe.
 It is a perfect addition to a holiday table, the perfect snack for a movie binge and a sweet and crunchy addition to any salad.
 I think people forget about this incredible nut.
 With a smooth and almost buttery taste, it is actually my preferred nut to get creative with.
 Experimenting with roasting walnuts and seasoning them with different herbs and spices is also a wonderful and fun way to customize favorite recipes.